Getting Your Name Off the Loan on Jointly-Owned Property in California

 It makes sense that your co-borrow wants you to remain on the loan, but what’s in it for you?
 After all, you are receiving no benefit from this property, but your co-borrower is using your equity to receive a discount mortgage.
 Having you on the mortgage gives lenders the security of knowing that there is another person liable for the entire amount of the loan in the event your co-borrower defaults on the loan.
 Removing you from the mortgage puts the burden of the entire loan on your co-borrower, something that neither the bank nor your co-borrower will be thrilled about.

-Whatever your reasoning, ending a lopsided co-borrower, co-ownership relationship by removing yourself from a joint mortgage is possible through various means.
+Whatever your reasoning, ending a lopsided co-borrower, co-ownership relationship by removing yourself from a joint mortgage in California is possible through various means.

 1) Ask the Bank to Remove You from the Mortgage